DID YOU KNOW. . . . ?

 * If the fair market value of non-cash items total more than $500 for the year, Form 8283 has to accompany Sch A.

-* Also for Sch A users– qualified medical expenses have to be more than 10% of your AGI (unless you and/or your spouse is 65 yrs. +, then they only have to be more than 7.5%.
-Beginning in 2017, the threshold is more than 10% of AGI, regardless of your age).
+* Also for Sch A users– qualified medical expenses have to be more than 10% of AGI, regardless of your age, beginning with 2017.
 Unreimbursed employee expenses (e.g.–qualified miles) have to be more that 2% of AGI.

 * Married filing separate–if one spouse itemizes deductions, the other one has to also.
 Married filing separate (MFS) vs. married filing joint (MFJ) should always be compared to give YOU the BEST tax advantage.
 There are many credits that MFS filers cannot take.